Skip to main content

 The camera will animate to the Blue Dot position whenever it is updated, however, it doesn't zoom or rotate.
 When providing wayfinding directions, it may be beneficial to orient the camera along the route.
 Enable this by setting useRotationMode of MPIOptions.BlueDot to true to when calling MPIBlueDotManager.enable().

 Rotation mode only works when using the MPIJourneyManager.
 The camera will not rotate with a path created using MPIPathManager.
-You can read more about path differences in the A-B Wayfinding guide.
+You can read more about path differences in the Wayfinding guide.

 mapView.blueDotManager.enable(